Qube Cinema Technologies: History

 In November 2014, the company was listed by iSPIRIT (Indian Software Product Industry Roundtable), a non-profit think tank, in its top 30 index of Indian software product companies.

 Apart from providing digital cinema in India and selling the Qube digital cinema technology worldwide, the company also masters Indian feature films into the digital cinema format.

-Intel Capital, the venture capital arm of Intel Corporation, Nomura, the Japanese bank, and StreetEdge Capital, a U.S. based investment partnership, are investors in Qube Cinema Technologies.
+Intel Capital, the venture capital arm of Intel Corporation, Nomura, the Japanese bank, and StreetEdge Capital, a U.S. based investment partnership, were amongst the investors in Qube Cinema Technologies.

+EPIQ

+EPIQ, launched in 2019, is an Indian premium-large-format (PLF) system that competes with IMAX.
+The auditoria use Barco 4K RGB laser projection, Dolby Atmos immersive audio and a 1.89-to-1 wall-to-wall screen; selected Indian and Hollywood titles are re-mastered in 4K specifically for the format.

+As of July 2025 the following EPIQ sites are in regular operation: